 Despite the depth of setting and music, Disney movies have come under attack recently from stalwarts in the film industry, which has led to a series of accusations that the movies mostly rely on green screens for their shooting.
 (Green screens help in shooting the CGI scenes) Naturally, Disney supporters must be feeling defensive about their beloved content coming under attack, and might be wondering about the filming locations of ‘Lady and the Tramp’.
 We have got you covered.
 Read on about where ‘Lady and the Tramp’ was filmed.

 The external portions of the live-action movie have been shot in Savannah, Georgia.
-The rest of the filming has taken place in an indoor soundstage.
-Apart from Savannah, the movie has also filmed in parts of Atlanta, Georgia, according to reliable reports.
+The rest of the filming took place on an indoor soundstage.
+Apart from Savannah, the movie has also been filmed in parts of Atlanta, Georgia, according to reliable reports.

 Parts of the historic downtown Savannah was closed off for the shooting of the movie, which was at points referred to by the working title ‘Goodbye Stranger’, by city news.
 By following the news about street closures, it is pretty easy to get an idea of where the movie’s filming took place in Savannah.
 Broadly, there are three areas, that is, Reynolds and Greene squares, apart from Forsyth Park.